Planning your SharePoint hub sites

 If you want to get started with a single organizational hub and you also want to be able to provide context for the information users see, you can do it, but it will require a publishing "contract" with content authors.
 Here are a few ways to achieve that outcome with a single hub:

-Naming conventions: Add a prefix to news article titles and use a Use the Highlighted content web part to roll up news that, for example, starts with HR on the HR site and Sales on the Sales site or to group news on the hub site.
+Naming conventions: Add a prefix to news article titles and use a Highlighted content web part to roll up news that, for example, starts with HR on the HR site and Sales on the Sales site or to group news on the hub site.

 Page metadata: Map a custom property to a managed property and apply it to pages.
 Use your custom page metadata in a Highlighted Content web part on a page on any site.
 This approach gives you increased flexibility in information presentation.